sadakhata/sadakhata.com/readme.md

 );
 ```

-Then you need to setup appropiate DataBase settings in `app/config/database` or `app/config/production/database`
+Then you need to setup appropriate Database settings in `app/config/database` or `app/config/production/database`

-You need to make proper Database Tabels in the database.
-Still We don't make migratation system of Laravel.
+You need to make proper Database Tables in the database.
+Still We don't make migration system of Laravel.